 Hi!
 My name is Holly Lehman.
-I am a Program Manager at Microsoft working on the Azure Product Improvement team!
+I am a Product Marketing Manager at Microsoft!
 I am a wife and mom of two gorgeous girls who keep me on my toes.
 My background is hospitality as a native from Las Vegas.
 After moving to Seattle and starting a career at Microsoft I have a new passion for our technical communities (customer, MVP and Partner).
 I cherish the relationships I have created and love humanizing Microsoft and our end users.
 I miss the event side of things, but look forward to the day we are back together and educating one another again!

 What is your greatest achievement whilst working in the world of Tech?